 The NAV program, which just concluded its pilot year, is based on the belief that a venture is far more likely to thrive when an entrepreneur can draw on the advice and guidance of a group of mentors with proven skills and experience.
 The program is open to scalable ventures located in the North Atlanta region with a working concept and beyond from the following high growth target sectors: Advanced Manufacturing, Healthcare, I.T./Technology, Makers/Inventors, Corporate Operations, Culinary, and Film/Media.
-Through active support of entrepreneurs, NAV contributes to entrepreneurship education and catalzes innovation while working to make Cherokee County the #1 place in the state to start a business.
+Through active support of entrepreneurs, NAV contributes to entrepreneurship education and catalzes innovation while working to make Cherokee County the number 1 place in the state to start a business.

 How it works

-NAV is principled and trained off of the MIT Venture Mentoring Service, a team-based approach to mentorship.
+NAV is principled and trained by the MIT Venture Mentoring Service, a team-based approach to mentorship.
 The program consists of volunteer mentors, who are overseen and supported in their mentoring role by the NAV team and COED staff.
-Mentors are carefully selected based off of their experience in areas relevant to the needs of new entrepreneurs and for their enthusiasm for the program.
-NAV Mentors are placed on a team and matched to a venture based on the needs of the entrepreneur as well as the interest and skill set of available mentors.
+Mentors referred to the program are carefully selected based off of their expertise.
+NAV Mentors are matched to a venture team based on the needs of the entrepreneur as well as the interest and skill set of the mentors.

 COED President & NAV Team Member

 COED Vice President & NAV Team Member

 Black Airplane Co-Founder & NAV Lead Mentor